unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04a-ScalingUp-python.md

 ## Beyond the `queue` Keyword

 For larger workloads, with more than 100 jobs or job interdependencies, there are a couple tools (DAGMan and Pegasus) that we recommend using.
-They are beyond the scope of this tutorial.
-Please contact our support staff for more details.

 <!-- <div class="keypoints" markdown="1">
 #### Key Points